Genentech AMD Research Fellowships

 As many as 11 million people in the United States have some form of age-related macular degeneration.
 This number is expected to double to nearly 22 million by 2050.
 The impact of age-related macular degeneration on the global aging population is enormous as people are deprived of their economic livelihoods and independence.

-The Genentech Age-related Macular Degeneration (AMD) Research Fellowships offers two grants:
+Established in 2011, the Genentech Age-related Macular Degeneration (AMD) Research Fellowships support two grants:

 - basic research in the understanding of AMD and

 - translational AMD research focusing on therapeutics (not yet in clinical trials)

 Two fellowships of $40,000 each will be awarded (one for basic research and one for translational); awarded funds are dependent on the budget submitted.